 Why Your Best Work Makes You Invisible

-In my six years coaching senior women, I've noticed that the promotion conversations that go sideways all have one thing in common….they start with confusion.
+In my six years coaching senior leaders, I’ve noticed that promotion conversations that go sideways almost always start with confusion.

-After working in recruitment and talent development for over a decade and coaching hundreds of women through these exact scenarios, I've identified three interconnected forces that create this invisibility:
+After more than a decade working in recruitment and talent development, and coaching hundreds of women through these exact scenarios, I’ve identified three interconnected forces that create this invisibility:

 -

-The Language Gap - how we talk about complex work
+The Language Gap: how complex work gets described

 -